 by Philip Boxer BSc MBA PhD

 The plus-one process starts with the narrating of an originating situation, taken by the speaker to present some kind of challenge.
 The process generates three metaphors that point towards gaps, not only about working with the difference between espoused theory and theory-in-use, but beyond that at the difference between ‘wigo’ and ‘wiRgo’ – not only reflecting what is symptomatic of the interests invested in wigo, but also what is symptomatic about what is being discluded of wiRgo.
 The plus-one process concludes with the participants “discussing what questions the metaphors raise about originating situation in terms of ‘gaps’ and the risks they imply are present”.
 The next step, in order to follow through on these questions, is to put them into the form of a dilemma, as in dilemmas as drivers of change.
-This blog aims to join up the thinking between these and the blog on stratification, in which networks (of intervention) are described as being formed by interacting actants allied by a relation to a social object that operates as the (final) cause of the network.
+This blog aims to join up the thinking between these and the blog on stratification, in which a network is described as being formed by interacting actants allied by a relation to a social object that operates as the (final) cause of the network.

 Narration and Structure